riskportal/network-tutorial/docs/3_annotation.md

 - Loads annotation data from a Python dictionary in memory.
 - Annotations should follow the term–to–gene membership table format.
 - Examples include GO BP terms, CORUM complexes, and KEGG pathways.

----

-## Next Step

-Proceed to [4.
-Statistics](./4_statistics.md) to evaluate overrepresentation and assess significance of biological annotations.